juanluisbaptiste/docker-otrs/README.md

 Backups must be inside the */var/otrs/backups* directory (you should host mount it).

+## Upgrading

+There are two types of upgrades When upgrading OTRS: _minor_ and _major_ version upgrades.
+This section describes how to upgrade on each case.

+### Minor Version

+For example from 6.0.1 to 6.0.5, just pull the new image and restart your services:

+    sudo docker-compose -f docker-compose-prod.yml pull
+    sudo docker-compose -f docker-compose-prod.yml stop
+    sudo docker-compose -f docker-compose-prod.yml rm -f -v sudo docker-compose -f docker-compose-prod.yml up

+### Major Version

+For example from OTRS 5.0x to 6.0.x.
+To do this major version upgrade, set the `OTRS_UPGRADE=yes` environment variable in the docker-compose file, pull the newest release image and start up the conainers:

+    sudo docker-compose -f docker-compose-prod.yml pull
+    sudo docker-compose -f docker-compose-prod.yml stop
+    sudo docker-compose -f docker-compose-prod.yml rm -f -v sudo docker-compose -f docker-compose-prod.yml up

+The upgrade procedure will pause the boot process for 10 seconds to give the user the chance to cancel the upgrade.
+The first thing done by the upgrade process is to do a backup of the current version before starting with the upgrade process.
+Then it will follow the official upgrade instructions (run db upgrade script and upgrade modules, software was updated when pulling the new image).
+Remember to remove the `OTRS_UPGRADE` variable from the docker-compose file afterwards.

 ## Enabling debug mode

 If you are having issues starting up the containers you can set `OTRS_DEBUG=yes` to print a more verbose container startup output.
 It will also install some tools to aid with troubleshooting like _telnet_ and _dig_.